cyring/CoreFreq/README.md

   A: The PCE bit of control register CR4 allows RDPMC in ring 3
 :hash:`echo 2 > /sys/devices/cpu/rdpmc`
 :hash:`insmod corefreqk.ko RDPMC_Enable=1`

+* Q: The CPU freeze or the System crash.
+  A: This Processor is not or partially implemented in _CoreFreq_.
+     Please open an issue in the [CPU support](https://github.com/cyring/CoreFreq/wiki/CPU-support) Wiki page.

 ## Algorithm